 - In recent weeks, China has faced calls from countries in Asia and Africa to delay or waive debt repayments.
 Song Wei, deputy director at the Ministry of Commerce’s Chinese Academy of International Trade and Economic Cooperation, acknowledged last month that China was weighing how to respond to such calls.

-- “What China could do to help is bring projects funded by loans back to life and realise sustainable profits, instead of measures as simple as offering write-offs,” he said in an article in the Communist Party-run Global Times.
-“As always, China is open to talk with debtors on the basis of equality and mutual benefit.”
+- “What China could do to help us bring projects funded by loans back to life and realise sustainable profits, instead of measures as simple as offering write-offs,” he said in an article in the Communist Party-run Global Times.
+“As always, China is open to talking with debtors on the basis of equality and mutual benefit.”

 - China’s financial assistance included grants, interest-free loans and preferential loans.